Operator scaling: theory and applications: Symbolic matrices with polynomial entries and non-commutative rank

 This introduction will be unusually long, due to the unusual number of settings in which the problems we study appear, and their interconnections and history.

-The main object of study in this paper are {\em symbolic} matrices whose entries are linear functions in variables $\bx = \{x_1, x_2, \dots, x_m\}$ over a field\footnote{Our main results will be for the rationals $\Q$ (and will hold for the Reals and Complex numbers as well) but not for finite fields.
+The main object of study in this paper are {\em symbolic} matrices (also called linear pencils) whose entries are linear forms in variables $\bx = \{x_1, x_2, \dots, x_m\}$ over a field\footnote{Our main results will be for the rationals $\Q$ (and will hold for $\R$ and $\C$ as well) but not for finite fields.
 However many of the questions are interesting for any field.} $\F$.
 Any such matrix can be expressed as a linear combination of the variables with matrix coefficients

 where $A_1, A_2 \ldots, A_m$ are $n \times n$ matrices\footnote{For all purposes we may assume that the matrices $A_i$ are linearly independent, namely span a space of matrices of dimension exactly $m$.} over $\F$.